k-blo/alpin111/README.md

 -  [holonoptic](https://glazial.itch.io/holonoptic), a video game with a nonlinear story set in a corporate simulation

-🌱 I’m currently learning Python, JavaScript, D3.js
+🌱 I’m currently learning Python & JavaScript

 ## have a look at...
 - [A game of life study](https://conway-life-study.netlify.app/) made with React-App  ([repo](https://github.com/alpin111/game-of-life))